kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 ## API

 This GEP introduces a new policy resource, `AuthorizationPolicy`, for **identity-based** authorization.
-The policy defines a target, a single action (to begin with - `ALLOW`, and will likely add `DENY` in future iterations), and a set of rules that include sources (the “who”) and an optional port attribute.
+The policy defines a target, a single `ALLOW`, and a set of rules that include sources (the “who”) and an optional port attribute.

-This GEP has also a comprehensive Future Enhancement section to discuss L7 support within this policy.
+This GEP does not define support for L7 authorization policy (see the [Future Enhancement](#future-enhancements) section to for more information).

 ### Policy Rules